Bow hunting blue wildebeest South Africa

 Blue wildebeest come to water cautiously and weary the whole time.
 Blue wildebeest will often stand some distance away from the water and approach a few steps at a time.
 Due to the availability of these animals they are one of the 10 most popular animals to bow hunt in South Africa.

-Best time of year to bow hunt blue wildebeest
+Best time of year for bow hunting

 The blue wildebeest rut starts roughly after the fourth week of April (can differ slightly according to different regions and from year-to-year) and lasts until about June.